nadimaiza/CNN_multiclass/README.md

 Data Preparation:

 Normalization and augmentation.

 Splitting the data into training, validation, and test sets.
 Training:

 Models trained for multiple epochs.

-Use of optimizers (e.g., Adam) and loss functions (e.g., CrossEntropyLoss).
+Use of optimizers torch.optim.SGD and loss functions nn.CrossEntropyLoss().
 Monitoring and visualizing training/validation loss.
 Evaluation:

 Performance measured using accuracy.

 Confusion matrix and classification report for detailed analysis.
 Commands:
 Run the notebook to train and evaluate all three CNN setups: